 P. Balland: Normal Expansion of SABR

 Abstract: The SABR dynamic is very popular in interest rates because it provides an intuitive parametrisation of volatility smiles.
 This dynamic assumes a CEV backbone, and consequently, the rate is eventually absorbed at zero.
 The classic approximation for call prices under SABR is based on an asymptotic expansion of the implied lognormal volatility known as SABR formula.
 Since the rate in a lognormal model is not absorbed at zero, the asymptotic expansion loses accuracy for low strikes when the CEV exponent is small.
 This difference in asymptotes between SABR and the lognormal model can significantly affect the accuracy of the SABR formula.
-In this paper, we propose a more accurate approximation by expanding the volatility implied from the Normal SABR model instead of the lognormal volatility.
+In this paper, they propose a more accurate approximation by expanding the volatility implied from the Normal SABR model instead of the lognormal volatility.

 M. Beiglbock: A “Variational Principle” for Model-Independent Finance

 Abstract: Model-independent pricing has grown into an independent field in Mathematical Finance during the last 15 years.
 A driving inspiration in this area has been the fruitful connection to the Skorokhod embedding problem.
-We discuss a more recent approach to model-independent pricing, based on a link to Monge-Kantorovich optimal transport.
-Based on a similar technique in optimal transport we derive a “variational principle” that is applicable to model-independent pricing.
+They discuss a more recent approach to model-independent pricing, based on a link to Monge-Kantorovich optimal transport.
+Based on a similar technique in optimal transport they derive a “variational principle” that is applicable to model-independent pricing.
 This transport-viewpoint also sheds new light on Skorokhod’s classical problem.